It is hard to imagine a future in which two-way radio is not the primary communications…

 Furthermore, emergency environments are not static events; as incidents evolve new primary, secondary and tertiary effects can rapidly emerge.
 Therefore, collaboration could be needed with those in both remote and immediate proximity.
 This complex inter-dependency of the real world requires a communications approach which serves this dynamic.

 Today focusing on and updating radio systems only address part of the required incident response solution.
-In the last several years the availability of new communications capabilities and the recognized need to involve more than just public safety agencies have changed the view of what is required to effectively communicate, collaborate and coordinate emergency responses.
+In the last several years the availability of new communications capabilities and the recognised need to involve more than just public safety agencies have changed the view of what is required to effectively communicate, collaborate and coordinate emergency responses.

 If you follow the industry news, blog feeds and advertising most of the two-way radio manufacturers are endeavouring or have integrated LTE to LMR, why?